awsdocs/aws-doc-sdk-examples/kotlin/services/ec2/Readme.md

 - **groupNameSc** - A group name that is used in the scenario test.
 - **groupDescSc** - A group name description that is used in the scenario test.
 - **vpcIdSc** – A VPC ID that is used in the scenario test.
+- **myIpAddress** – The IP address of your development machine that is used in the scenario test.

 ### Command line
 To run the JUnit tests from the command line, you can use the following command.